-Can I Lose My Social Security Disability Benefits?
+What Can Cause You to Lose Your Social Security Benefits?

 It’s actually possible to lose your SSDI benefits.
-Many SSDI benefits recipients have lost their benefits while they still needed them.
-(It’s unfortunate, we know.)
+Unfortunately, they’re not guaranteed forever.
+Many people have lost their SSDI benefits while they still needed them.
 Sometimes, a loss in benefits is due to a mistake; other times, it is unavoidable.

 How can you lose your Social Security Disability benefits?
-What pitfalls should you avoid?
-Keep reading to find out how to keep the benefits you need.
+Today, we’re tackling this very important topic.
+Keep reading to find out the five reasons Social Security benefits can stop.

-The law requires the SSA to periodically review your case.
+After you’re approved for Social Security Disability, the Social Security Administration periodically reviews your case.
 This is called a “Continuing Disability Review.”
 In this review, the SSA determines whether or not you are still disabled—and whether or not you’ll get SSDI benefits.

 Depending on your age and your particular condition, the SSA may review your case once every three to seven years.